Kimberly1774/create-spotify-playlist-of-your-favorites/README.md

-# Your new favorite playlist
+## Your new favorite playlist

-## This application allows you to create playlists based on your favorite tracks.
+### This application creates playlists based on your favorite tracks.

 ![Alt text](/src/images/spotify.png?raw=true "Optional Title")